Last updated on March 8th, 2023

 Pre-Qualify with No Credit Score Impact

-The Surge Mastercard is one of many credit cards for bad credit that offers pre-qualification for potential applicants.
-Prequalifying for the Surge card means providing necessary information so Continental Finance can assess your basic qualifications for the card.
+The Surge Platinum Mastercard is one of many credit cards for bad credit that offers pre-qualification for potential applicants.
+Prequalifying for the Surge card means providing the necessary information so Continental Finance can assess your basic qualifications for the card.
 This is known as a “soft inquiry.”

 A soft inquiry is a type of credit check where the credit card issuer pulls necessary information from a credit file instead of pulling their entire credit history.
 Because soft credit inquiries (also known as soft pulls) do not require a bank to pull your full credit file, this type of credit check has no impact on your credit score.
 For someone seeking to repair their damaged credit score, a soft pull can make all the difference between a score rising – or falling.